angeloziletti/ai4materials/README.md

 Welcome to ai4materials's README
 ========================================

-ai4materials allows to perform complex machine learning and compressed sensing modeling of materials science data.
-It also provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproduciblity, and prototyping of new models.
+ai4materials allows to perform complex analysis of materials science data, using machine learning and compressed sensing techniques.
+It also provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproducibility, and prototyping of new models.

+On the left panel, you can find a few examples that showcase what ai4materials can do.

 Extensive documentation can be found https://ai4materials.readthedocs.io/en/latest/